-£3.5m for real-time bus info at stops
+Cash for real-time bus info at stops

 About £3.5m will be given to councils to make improvements, including for more on-board "next stop" announcements and real-time information at stops.

-He will open a "bus summit", at Swansea's Liberty Stadium, later.
+He was opening a "bus summit", at Swansea's Liberty Stadium.

-Ahead of the talks Mr Skates said: "Local scheduled bus services are, and will continue to be, the foundation of our public transport system."
+Before the talks, Mr Skates said: "Local scheduled bus services are, and will continue to be, the foundation of our public transport system."

 - Traffic lights to change for late buses